awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 Global Accelerator provides the static IP addresses for you from the Amazon pool of IP addresses, unless you bring your own IP address range to AWS, and then specify the static IP addresses from that pool\. \(For more information, see [Bring your own IP addresses \(BYOIP\) in AWS Global Accelerator](using-byoip.md)\.\) To create an accelerator on the console, the first step is to prompt Global Accelerator to provision the static IP addresses by entering a name for your accelerator or choose your own static IP addresses\.
 To see the steps for creating an accelerator, see [Getting started with AWS Global Accelerator](getting-started.md)\.

 The static IP addresses remain assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic\.
 However, when you *delete* an accelerator, you lose the static IP addresses that are assigned to it, so you can no longer route traffic by using them\.
 You can use IAM policies like tag\-based permissions with Global Accelerator to limit the users who have permissions to delete an accelerator\.
-For more information, see [ Tag\-based policies](auth-and-access-control.md#access-control-manage-access-tag-policies)\.
+For more information, see [ABAC with Global Accelerator](security_iam_service-with-iam.md#security_iam_service-with-iam-tags)\.

 ## Traffic flow management with traffic dials and endpoint weights<a name="introduction-traffic-dials-weights"></a>